-The town, being just a 58 minutes drive to Munich and 38 min drive to Augsburg provided sporting opportunities to Julian and his older brother Andre as they grew into their teenage years.
+The town, being just a 58 minutes drive to Munich and 38-minute drive to Augsburg, provided sporting opportunities to Julian and his older brother Andre as they grew into their teenage years.

 Julian Nagelsmann’s Family Background and Early Life:

 Early on, Julian Nagelsmann’s family witnessed a sad time in their lives.
-It was a time one of their very own (Erwin his dad) suffered from illness. passed away after a short illness.
-Being unable to cope with his sufferings, Erwin passed on.
+It was a time one of their very own (Erwin, his dad) suffered from illness.
+He passed away after a short illness.
+Being unable to cope with his sufferings, Erwin died.

 The death of Julian Nagelsmann’s dad changed a lot of things in his family.
-Being the last child and son of the family, Julian had to man-up in order to take care of his mum while his siblings went on to get daily bread for his family.
-Pursuing his dreams, in order not to disappoint his dad brought maturity.
-In his words;
+Being the last child and son of the family, Julian had to man up in order to take care of his mum while his siblings went on to get daily bread for his family.

 “it all made me more mature and grown in my life.
 I did maybe things that were not normal for somebody my age.”